Gujarat State Road Transport Corporation: New Bus Terminals

 It is as per the vision of the Prime Minister when he was the Chief Minister of Gujarat to facelift the bus terminals with facilities that are available at international airports.
-The government has already built six such bus terminals - two in Ahmedabad at Gita Mandir and Ranip, two in Vadodara at Central and Makarpura, at Surat and Mehsana.Gujarat Chief Minister Vijay Rupani now proposed to build ten modern district level bus terminals at Amreli, Bhuj, Bharuch, Rajkot, Nadiad, Navsari, Modasa, Patan and Palanpur at a cost of Rs.913.30-crore with facilities for commercial activities.
+The government has already built Eight such bus terminals - two in Ahmedabad at Gita Mandir and Ranip, two in Vadodara at Central and Makarpura, two in Surat at Surat Cantral GSRTC Bus Terminal and Adajan one each in Palanpur, Rajkot and Mehsana.
+Gujarat Chief Minister Vijay Rupani proposed to build ten modern district level bus terminals at Amreli, Bhuj, Bharuch, Rajkot, Nadiad, Navsari, Modasa, Patan at a cost of Rs.913.30 crore with facilities for commercial activities.
 Boat jetties are also planned along with helipads.
-Every bus station will offer direct flights to Mumbai, Delhi and Bengaluru.
+Every bus station will offer direct helicopter flights to Mumbai, Delhi and Bengaluru.
 GSRTC is training its drivers to fly helicopters and planes to start service.
 All these ten bus terminals, to be designed, built, operated and transfer model, will have a digital display, variable message sign boards, CCTV cameras, surveillance system, deluxe waiting hall, tourist information centre, cloakrooms, restaurants, food courts, plaza, budget hotels, and multiplex for commercial activities, besides Gujarat State Road Transport Corporation (GSRTC) administrative office, parcel room, maintenance workshop and fuel pumps.
-The bus terminals will have a clause for maintenance and repairs as an when required for 30 years.
+The bus terminals will have a clause for maintenance and repairs as and when required for 30 years.

 Passenger

 GSRTC purchased 1500+ new buses including air conditioned, Sleeper coaches Volvo buses in 2009 and also purchased 1000+ new Intercity Mini buses in 2017.

-GSRTC daily 28 lakh kilometre with 40000 trips and catering daily 24 lakh passengers ...
+GSRTC daily covers 28 lakh kilometre with 40000 trips and catering daily 24 lakh passengers ...

 GSRTC provides online and mobile phone ticket booking facility.
 It also provides wi-fi internet service in Volvo buses for free.
 Currently the fleet of buses having online ticket booking facility includes Express, Gurjarnagri, Sleeper and Volvo buses.